mrispoli24/mrispoli24.github.io/_posts/2014-08-26-client-facing-developer-workflow.md

 ---
 layout: post
-title:  "Adaptive Vs. Responsive"
+title:  "Client Facing Developer: A Workflow of Distractions"
 date:   2014-08-01
 ---

-# Client Facing Developers: A Workflow Filled With Distractions
+# Client Facing Developer: A Workflow of Distractions

 *"Look--I'm a people person, dammit." -Office Space*